hillpy/EasyUploader/doc/en/options.md

 * Type: String
 * Default: ""
 * Example: "tipClass": "tip"
-* Remark: This option is the value of the plug-in message prompt layer class attribute.
+* Remark: This option is the value of library message prompt layer class attribute.
 You can add class values for style overrides.

 ### fixOrientation